arronlorenz/pi-pwr-button/README.md

 ```

 ### bat.py
-Reads battery voltage and capacity over I2C.
-When the voltage falls below
+Reads battery voltage and capacity over I2C once per minute.
+When the voltage
-3&nbsp;V it toggles the shutdown line via `gpiod`.
-This script must also be
+falls below 3&nbsp;V it toggles the shutdown line via `gpiod`.
+This script must
-run as root so it can access I2C and GPIO.
+also be run as root so it can access I2C and GPIO.

 ### Running as a service